actor-framework/actor-framework/README.md

 * Linux
 * Mac OS X
-* *Note for MS Windows*: libcppa relies on C++11 features such as variadic templates.
+* *Note for MS Windows*: libcppa relies on C++11 features such as variadic templates and unrestricted unions.
 We will support this platform as soon as Microsoft's compiler implements all required C++11 features.

 Scientific Use